 Born in Pakistan, Shiza contacted Malala in 2009 and helped in setting up a camp for her and other girls from Pakistan.
 When Malala was shot by Taliban for supporting girls’ education, Shiza came to her aid.
 As Malala wanted to continue fighting for girls’ education, Shiza provided her support and helped her strategize her campaign.

-The Malala Fund was soon discovered by the Stanford University and their cause became global.
+The Malala Fund was soon discovered by Stanford University and their cause became global.
 Shiza had earlier set up summer camps and created programs for prisoners but Malala Fund was larger than that.

 It was a global movement that aimed towards girls’ education the world over.
 According to Shiza, it was a huge challenge as well as an excellent opportunity.

 The Malala Fund works by advocating girls’ rights, investing in local education activities and groups, and bringing girls’ success stories to the forefront.
-They aim towards providing each girl at least 12 years of safe education.
+They aim towards providing each girl at least 12 years of safer education.

 According to them, this is the best investment that will help in the peace and prosperity around the globe.